CSRG-Group/dcs-notes.github.io/part1.md

 **It is a given** that if the leftmost bit is a `1`, then **this number is negative**.

+**⚠ Important:** If you are converting a positive integer _to_ two's complement form, then you simply do a basic conversion.
+When converting to binary, you only invert the bits if you have a negative number.
+Similarly, if you see the number `00011110`, this is `30`- you do not need to do the hokey-pokey inversion magic.
+If you are reading from a binary number, you can either read the basic decimal number _OR_ the decimal from the signed 2's complement.
+In which case, the number `11111101` would read `253` and `-3` respectively.

 For example, given 8 bits and the number -28:
 ##### Write out the binary form
 `28 = 0 0 0 1 1 1 0 0`